-1.9 The documentation that must accompany goods
+1.8 The documentation that must accompany goods

 - (1) The consignment must arrive in New Zealand with the following: - a) Permit to import issued by MPI (copy acceptable) for a single consignment only.
-The importer must supply the following information to obtain a permit: - i) The name and address of exporter. - ii) The number, sex, age, species and microchip transponder identification of the animal. - iii) The date of proposed importation. - iv) The name and address of the containment facility in New Zealand to which the consignment is to proceed following importation. - v) The port of arrival, route and means of transport to the containment facility. - b) Veterinary certificate, that must include the following: - i) A unique consignment identifier. - ii) The description, species and number of animals. - iii) The name and address of the importer (consignee) and exporter (consignor). - iv) The name, signature and contact details of the Official Veterinarian. - v) Certification and endorsement by the Official Veterinarian that the general requirements in Part 1 and the specified requirements in Part 2 of this IHS have been met.
-(See schedule 1 for a model veterinary certificate.) - (2) The exporting country's Official Veterinarian must certify the consignment meets all the requirements of this IHS. - (3) All documents must: - a) Be original, unless otherwise stated in this IHS. - b) Accompany the imported goods. - c) Be in English or have an English translation that is clear and legible. - d) Be endorsed on every page by the Official Veterinarian with their original stamp, signature and date or be endorsed in the space allocated and all pages have paper based alternative security features (except the permit to import). - (4) Copies of all documentation must be sent to the New Zealand Official Veterinarian at the airport/port of arrival at least 72 hours in advance of importation.
+The importer must supply the following information to obtain a permit: - i) The name and address of exporter. - ii) The number, sex, age, species and microchip transponder identification of the animal. - iii) The date of proposed importation. - iv) The name and address of the containment facility in New Zealand to which the consignment is to proceed following importation. - v) The port of arrival, route and means of transport to the containment facility. - b) Veterinary certificate, that must include the following: - i) A unique consignment identifier. - ii) The description, species and number of animals. - iii) The name and address of the importer (consignee) and exporter (consignor). - iv) The name, signature and contact details of the Official Veterinarian. - v) Specified requirements, outlined in Part 2 of this IHS, to be certified and endorsed by the Official Veterinarian. - (2) The exporting country's Official Veterinarian must certify the consignment meets all the requirements of this IHS. - (3) All documents must: - a) Be original, unless otherwise stated in this IHS. - b) Accompany the imported goods. - c) Be in English or have an English translation that is clear and legible. - d) Be endorsed on every page by the Official Veterinarian with their original stamp, signature and date or be endorsed in the space allocated and all pages have paper based alternative security features (except the permit to import).

+(4) Copies of all documentation must be sent to the New Zealand Official Veterinarian at the airport/port of arrival at least 72 hours in advance of importation.

-1.10 Biosecurity authorisation
+1.9 Biosecurity authorisation